 ⚡ TL;DR | Go Straight to the SCCM End of Life Report.

-Version 2111 of Microsoft Endpoint Configuration Manager (formerly System Center Configuration Manager or SCCM) will go end of support on the 1st of June, 2023.
+Version 2203 of Microsoft Endpoint Configuration Manager (formerly System Center Configuration Manager or SCCM) will go end of support on 8 October, 2023.
 In order to avoid running outdated and unsupported versions, we made an overview of everything that you need to know regarding the versions of SCCM that go end of life.
 Keep your network safe and update your Configuration Manager environment.